Acrylic Mini Album Instructions

 Stazon ink (dye based inks will not work with acrylic)

-Embossing powders and pigment ink - heat embossing works
+Embossing powders and pigment ink - heat embossing works well but be

 Stickers and other adhesive embellishments